jll63/yomm2/README.md

 is a DiagonalMatrix, you only need to store the diagonal - the other elements are all zeroes.

-This is an example of a "cutting concern".
+This is an example of a "cross-cutting concern".
 How do you do it?

 It turns out that OOP doesn't offer a good solution to this.